BigBoyz2314/POS-System/README.md

 # POS System - Point of Sale Web Application

 A complete web-based Point of Sale (POS) system built with PHP, MySQL, and Tailwind CSS.
-This system is designed to run on cPanel hosting with PHP 8+ and MySQL.
+This system is designed to run on cPanel hosting with PHP 8+ and MySQL, featuring robust concurrency handling, comprehensive tax management, and real-time inventory tracking.

 ## Features